 The 2019 Oil & Gas market presents challenges and opportunities.
 The challenges have to do with depressed but improving oil prices and the cost of production.
 Companies with a high cost of production were in a lot of pain the last couple of years, particularly those where the cost to lift a barrel of oil out of the ground is $50 or higher.
 As a result of low oil prices, there have been abundant opportunities for acquiring prime oil & gas properties (assets) with a solid history of oil production and proven underground oil reserves, which is like having money in the bank.
 Many can be picked up at bargain prices due to the depressed market conditions in recent years.
 That is what the smart money started doing in 2015 and is continuing to do in 2018.

 Let’s try and put things in perspective as far as the oil market is concerned.
-The price of oil collapsed over the past couple of years.
-This took a toll globally on the economies of some of the largest countries in the world.
+When the price of oil collapsed a few years ago, it took a toll globally on the economies of some of the largest countries in the world.
 Some economies like Russia’s are heavily dependent on oil and the effects of the collapse of the price of oil were dramatic and very painful.
 OPEC countries like Saudi Arabia are also heavily dependent on oil to run their economies and they have been in a lot of pain for the past couple of years.
 On October 31, 2017 the Washington-based International Monetary Fund stated that Saudi Arabia, OPEC’s biggest oil producer, will need oil to trade at $70 a barrel next year just to break even in running their economy.

 The overwhelming majority of economists and talking heads on TV’s financial news shows never saw the collapse in the oil market coming.
 Why anyone would listen to them now is a mystery.
 No one can predict with certainty the global events that will take place over the next couple of years that will dictate where the price of oil will be.
 It is far too complicated and not a simple supply and demand equation.